 Manage your chronic conditions effectively to protect your heart from damage that can easily be prevented.

 Consider therapy with EDTA.
-Heavy metal toxicity can increase heart disease risk, so excreting heavy metals can potentially reduce your risk.
-Additionally, therapy with EDTA has been utilised to treat atherosclerosis, or clogging of the arteries.
-EDTA is administered intravenously under the supervision of a health professional in a medical office setting.
+Heavy metal toxicity can increase heart disease risk, so excreting heavy metals might reduce your risk.
+Therapy with EDTA has been utilised to treat atherosclerosis, or clogging of the arteries.
+They administered intravenously EDTA under the supervision of a health professional in a medical office setting.
 EDTA also exists in capsule form, making it available to take at home.
-Before considering EDTA, you should consult with your healthcare professional, who can carefully monitor your treatment plan.
+Before considering EDTA, consult with your healthcare professional, who can carefully monitor your treatment plan.

 If you have dental amalgams, or “silver” fillings, get an evaluation from a mercury-free dentist who specialises in the safe removal of mercury amalgam fillings.
 Find a mercury-free dentist in your area now.